vmware/kube-fluentd-operator/README.md

 Currently space-delimited tags are not supported.
 For example, instead of `<filter a b>`, you need to use `<filter a>` and `<filter b>`.
 This limitation will be addressed in a later version.

-Some Fluentd plug-ins terminate the process if missconfigured.
-While we try hard to validate configuraion before applying it the S3 plugin will exit(1) on the first error it encounters in case the AWS credentials are invalid.
+Some Fluentd plug-ins cause fluentd to exit if missconfigured.
+Starting with version 1.5.0 the namespace config is first run in a sandbox as `--dry-run` doesn't catch errors in the start() method of a plug-in.

+If you are using an older version, misconfiguring the S3 plugin for a single namespace will in make the service unavailable for all.
 As a workaround, don't use S3 if you cannot ensure it will be configured properly.
 To enforce it, build a custom image by un-installing the S3 plugin:

 ```Dockerfile
 FROM ...